Debunking the 7 myths about digital transformation in insurance

 We live in exciting times.
 Things that sounded like science fiction just a decade ago are becoming a reality.
-Drones are delivering our groceries, robots are handling repetitive tasks, and the world is becoming increasingly digital.
+Drones deliver our groceries, robots handle repetitive tasks, and the world is becoming increasingly digital.

-Yet those of us working in the insurance sector have been left behind.
+Yet, those of us working in the insurance sector has been left behind.
 Despite all the talk about digital transformation, we still find ourselves dealing with paper, PDFs, and manual processes.

 Transforming paper forms and manual processes into fully digital customer experiences is no small achievement.